vgarc018/cs100hw4/README.md

     - `tokenizer< char_separator<char> > mytok(str, delim);
     - If the `char_separator<char>` set is empty or if the parameter is not passed in, then the tokenizer will ignore *only* white space

+FIX ME:
+ - add more to summary?
+ - add in extra stuff about char_separator
+    - is able to output empty tokens, while strtok cannot
+    - is able to output the delimiters when found